surrogate reading bible

 Surrogacy in the Old Testament

 The concept of surrogacy is not new.
 One of the earliest accounts can be found in the Bible, in the story of Sarah and Hagar.
-In Genesis 16, Sarah, unable to have children, suggested that her husband Abraham conceive a child with her servant, Hagar.
+In Genesis 16, Sarah, unable to have children, asked her servant, Hagar, to bear a child for her—a practice that was culturally accepted at the time.

 Hagar became pregnant and bore a son, Ishmael.
-While this situation led to personal and relational challenges, it shows that surrogacy, in some form, existed in ancient biblical times.
+Although this situation led to personal and relational challenges, it demonstrates that surrogacy, in some form, existed in biblical times.

-Sarah’s impatience may have led to complications, but this story reveals a broader principle: God’s plan for building families can come in various forms.
+Sarah’s impatience may have led to complications, but this story reveals a broader principle: God’s plan for building families can come in different ways.
 In fact, later in the Bible, God fulfills His promise to Sarah, blessing her with her own son, Isaac, despite her old age.
-This illustrates that God’s will for family-building can involve both natural and alternative means, depending on His timing.
+This illustrates that God can work through both natural conception and alternative paths to parenthood.

-While Sarah and Hagar’s story reflects an ancient practice with different cultural norms, it does point to the idea that family-building through surrogacy is not inherently against God’s will.
-Instead, it requires thoughtful consideration, faith and trust in God’s plan.
+While Sarah and Hagar’s story reflects an ancient practice with different cultural norms, it shows that seeking alternative ways to build a family is not inherently against God’s will.
+Instead, it requires thoughtful consideration, faith, and trust in His plan.

 Positive Encouragement for Surrogacy from the Bible